 The vanilla ice cream, ice cubes, and whipped cream will keep you cool, and the vodka, Kahlua, and Baileys Irish Cream will get you tipsy fairly quickly.

 The chocolate syrup and sprinkles are purely for decadence’s sake, but hey, that’s okay, too!

-If you’re looking for a slushy, cold margarita, you probably head to your local Mexican restaurant.
+If you’re looking for a classic, slushy margarita, you probably head to your local Mexican restaurant.
 Most of the time, they do make great ones.

 However, believe it or not, Texas Roadhouse also makes a phenomenal strawberry margarita.